JetBrains/teamcity-documentation/topics/parallel-tests.md

 [//]: # (title: Parallel Tests)
 [//]: # (auxiliary-id: Parallel Tests)

-TeamCity is now capable of parallelizing the execution of your tests by distributing them across multiple build agents, thus minimizing the overall duration of tests.
+TeamCity is capable of parallelizing the execution of your tests by distributing them across multiple build agents, thus minimizing the overall duration of tests.
 The tests of a build can be automatically split into batches, and each batch will run on a separate build agent.
 This feature addresses a popular use case when a build consequently runs many independent tests on the same agent while they could technically be running in parallel, utilizing resources of multiple agents.
-Previously, to emulate such behavior, some users would configure several build configurations and join them in a chain with parallel connections.
-This approach works, but requires implementing sometimes non-trivial logic of tests distribution across batches.

-In TeamCity 2022.04, the tests distribution logic is provided by TeamCity itself.
+Starting from TeamCity 2022.04, the tests distribution logic is provided by TeamCity itself.
 In addition, such build runners as [Maven](maven.md), [Gradle](gradle.md), [IntelliJ IDEA Project](intellij-idea-project.md), and [.NET](net.md) are capable of automatic filtering of the tests on the agent without the need to change build steps settings.

 ## Run tests in parallel